lvxianlong/faster-rcnn.pytorch1.6/README.md

 ### prerequisites

 * Python 2.7 or 3.6
-* Pytorch 0.4.0 (**now it does not support 0.4.1 or higher**)
+* Pytorch 1.0 (for Pytorch 0.4.0 go to master branch)
 * CUDA 8.0 or higher

 ### Data Preparation

 * **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
 Actually, you can refer to any others.
-After downloading the data, create softlinks in the folder data/.
+After downloading the data, creat softlinks in the folder data/.

 * **COCO**: Please also follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare the data.